 But, generally speaking, you'll apply the same concepts/mind-frame of the previous section, minus an additional subject.

 Personally, I cut out anything between 24mm and 50mm in landscape photography.
 I would either want wide or 'normal' focal lengths when shooting a landscape - and 35 mm doesn't offer enough 'change' between the two.

-When comparing a 50mm prime lens to a 35mm prime lens, for video.. there's even a bigger debate.
+When comparing a 50mm prime lens to a 35mm prime lens, there's even a bigger debate for video.

 But, everyone's needs are different.
-Not only that, but your environment/surroundings determine a lot on what lens you'll be using.
-As we all know, this changes a lot more in video than it does in photography.
+Not only that but your environment/surroundings determine a lot on what lens you'll be using.
+As we all know, this changes a lot more in a video than it does in photography.

 Both lenses have their purpose - and while they have a slight difference in focal length, I'm sure you can see how different they actually are!

 As far as which one is better - that depends on you.

 I know of people who shoot nothing but 35mm portraits (with the subject a significant distance away from the camera).
 Then there's me...
 I don't shoot a single portrait with a 35mm, in a studio or not.
 I prefer an 85 or 135mm - and use my 50mm for travel or street photography.

 It all depends heavily on you, your needs, and your style.
 You're ultimately the one to say which is better.